ABLE-KU-Leuven/O11-Open-Source-Software-data-collection/README.md

 Little piece of code to upload grades of students

+To test it local: run php -S localhost:8000

 ## dropdown
 Users can select a faculty, a program and a course from a dropdown.